 - Scalability: Ability to connect multiple sites over the same network for centralized security

 Aiphone GT video entry system kit price: From ~$,1011 for a single family 7” video intercom system set (GT-1V7) to ~$5,622 for a 16 apartment multi-tenant system set (GT-1C7).

 - Freakishly reliable hardware with high-quality audio and video

 - Can be scaled from a single unit to multiple buildings

-- Needs wires running throughout the building and dedicated power supply for installation
+- Needs wires running throughout the building and a dedicated power supply for installation

 - The GT mobile app needs improvement.
-You cannot answer the door when the phone is locked and the video and audio doesn’t work at times.
+You cannot answer the door when the phone is locked and the video and audio don’t work at times.

 Contact a Swiftlane specialist about learn more about alternatives to Aiphone intercom, and find the best access and intercom solution for your building.